will vs living will will vs living will

 1. Limited Scope: Only addresses medical treatment preferences.
 Doesn’t cover asset distribution or other legal matters.

-2. Situational Constraints: May not cover every conceivable medical scenario.
+2. Situational Constraints: This may not cover every conceivable medical scenario.
 Additional healthcare directives might be needed.

 3. Periodic Updates: Requires periodic review and updates to reflect current medical wishes.
 Outdated living wills might not align with the individual’s current desires.